- This event has passed.

 Earning that Podium Finish

 Everyone driving will be timed!
-Your times will be totaled up for each day of competition – we will likely have different podium finishers on Saturday than Sunday.
+Your times will be totaled up for each day of competition.
 Every cone you hit, just like autocross, adds two seconds to your time for that run.

 Each driver will receive plenty runs throughout the weekend.
 Don’t blow your car up or otherwise do something dumb with it as you’ll take time and runs away from everyone else.

-Top three finishers for every class will be honored at the end of the day at an awards party!
+Top three finishers for every class will be honored at an awards party!
 We’ll have various things to give out for being some of the fastest in the dirt, and all are welcome to attend.